The composition rule for quantum systems is not the only possible one: Origin and motivation of the problem

-Besides, in a local tomographic scenario, arbitrary processes have the additional nice property of being completely experimentally characterised by using input-states and output-measurements without the need of any ancillary systems (\emph{local process tomography})~\cite{bookDCP2017}.
-Accordingly, every quantum process $\T{T}$ can be characterised as that one linear map $\hat{\T{T}}$ expressing its local action $\hat{\T{T}}{\left(\rho\right)}=\T{T}\rho$ on states $\rho$.
-This has interesting consequences for the alternative theories of quantum systems that we shall now present.
-In particular, they \emph{must} violate local tomography: otherwise, as a consequence, they would fall back into the tensor-product rule.
+Besides, in a locally tomographic scenario, arbitrary processes have the additional desirable property of being completely experimentally characterised by using input-states and output-measurements without the need for any ancillary systems (\emph{local process tomography})~\cite{bookDCP2017}.
+Accordingly, every quantum process $\T{T}$ can be characterised as the unique linear map $\hat{\T{T}}$ expressing its local action $\hat{\T{T}}{\left(\rho\right)}=\T{T}\rho$ on states $\rho$.
+These facts have interesting consequences for the alternative theories of quantum systems that we shall now present.
+In particular, these quantum theories \emph{must} violate local tomography, otherwise they would fall back into the tensor-product rule.